Lughnasadh: Historic customs

 And e'en one swept the rustic bridge away."

-"August needs the dew as much as men need bread."
+"August needs the dew as much as men need bread.

-"After Lammas corn ripens as much by night as by day."
+After Lammas corn ripens as much by night as by day."

-Modern Lughnasadh customs
+Today

 In Ireland some of the mountain pilgrimages have survived.
 By far the most popular is the Reek Sunday pilgrimage at Croagh Patrick, which attracts tens of thousands of pilgrims each year.

 The Puck Fair is held each year in early August in the town of Killorglin, County Kerry.
 It has been traced as far back as the 16th century but is believed to be a survival of a Lughnasadh festival.
-At the beginning of the three-day festival, a wild goat is brought into the town and crowned 'king', while a local girl is crowned 'queen'.
+At the beginning of the three-day festival, a feral goat is brought into the town and crowned "king", while a local girl is crowned "queen".
 The festival includes traditional music and dancing, a parade, arts and crafts workshops, a horse and cattle fair, and a market.
 It draws a great number of tourists each year.

 In recent years, other towns in Ireland have begun holding yearly Lughnasa Festivals and Lughnasa Fairs.
 Like the Puck Fair, these often include traditional music and dancing, arts and crafts workshops, traditional storytelling, and markets.
 Such festivals have been held in Gweedore, Sligo, Brandon, Rathangan and a number of other places.
 Craggaunowen, an open-air museum in County Clare, hosts a yearly Lughnasa Festival at which historical re-enactors demonstrate elements of daily life in Gaelic Ireland.
 It includes displays of replica clothing, artefacts, weapons and jewellery.
 A similar event has been held each year at Carrickfergus Castle in County Antrim.
 In 2011 RTÉ broadcast a Lughnasa Live television program from Craggaunowen.

 In the Irish diaspora survivals of the Lughnasadh festivities are often seen by some families still choosing August as the traditional time for family reunions and parties, though due to modern work schedules these events have sometimes been moved to adjacent secular holidays, such as the Fourth of July in the United States.

 The festival is referenced in the 1990 play Dancing at Lughnasa by Brian Friel, which was adapted into a 1998 film of the same name.

 Neopaganism

-Lughnasadh, or similar festivities based on it, is observed by some modern Pagans in general and Celtic Neopagans in particular.
+Lughnasadh is, or similar festivities based on it are, observed by some modern Pagans in general and Celtic neopagans in particular.
 Despite their common name, such Lughnasadh celebrations can differ widely.
-While some attempt to emulate the historic festival as much as possible, others base their celebrations on many sources, the Gaelic festival being only one of them.
+Some attempt to emulate the historic festival as much as possible, while others (such as Wiccans) base their celebrations on various festivals, the Gaelic festival being only one of them.

 Neopagans usually celebrate Lughnasadh on 1 August in the Northern Hemisphere and 1 February in the Southern Hemisphere, often beginning their festivities at sunset the evening before.
-Some Neopagans celebrate it at the astronomical midpoint between the summer solstice and autumn equinox, or the full moon nearest this point.
+Some neopagans celebrate it at the astronomical midpoint between the summer solstice and autumn equinox, or the full moon nearest this point.
 In 2022, this astronomical midpoint falls on 7 August (Northern hemisphere) or 4 February (Southern hemisphere).